hchiam/learning-css/README.md

 - `:focus-visible` = `:focus` but only when the user is using a non-pointer input method to focus (already have nice defaults on modern browsers that differentiate for you)

+- `:focus-within` = `:focus` but on any descendant element (useful for styling the parent if any of its children are focused)

 - there's `:focus-within`, but no `:hover-within` exists